IBM/Ansible-OpenShift-Provisioning/docs/set-variables-group-vars.md

 **cex_device** | Specify the storage device type used for LUKS encryption.
 This setting determines enable cex MCO Ignition configuration will be applied.
 Use in combination with the cex parameter.  [dasd, fcp, virt]
 **regenerate_private_key** | <b>(Optional)</b> Controls whether to regenerate SSH private keys during the setup process.
 Default value is 'full_idempotence'.
 For usage inside of pipelines where SSH keys already exist, this value should be set to 'never' to preserve existing keys.
 See detailed description [here:](https://docs.ansible.com/projects/ansible/latest/collections/community/crypto/openssh_keypair_module.html) | full_idempotence
 **check_nodes_delay** | <b>(Optional)</b> Delay in seconds between retries when checking if control and compute nodes are in 'Ready' state.
 Used during the check_nodes role execution.
 Default value is 30 seconds. | 30
+**timeout_node_creation** | <b>(Optional)</b> Timeout in seconds for the virt-install command when creating control and compute nodes.
+Increase this value on slower environments where node creation takes longer than the default.
+Default value is 360 seconds. | 360

 ## 2 - LPAR(s)